An oil tank can leak due to:

 - damage to equipment on the tank such as sight gauges

 - damage to or wear-and-tear of fuel feed lines

 - failure of components at the boiler end of the system, such as flexible hoses

 Metal tanks can rust through, often at their bases.
 Plastic tanks can split due to inherent defect, age or wear-and-tear.
-Oil spills can happen when oil is delivered.
+Oil leaks can happen when oil is delivered.